BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 straightforwardly trigger password updates within our site.

 **Feature Name:** ​Time off request
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 React reusable component that uses Axios to make a post request to the DB.
 **What are the costs and benefits of using this solution?**
 ​Reusable and not hard coded

 **Feature Name:** ​Time Off Approval
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 This will GET a given user’s PTO from the database and display it **What are the costs and benefits of using this solution?**
 This relies on the core components of our tech stack.

-**Feature Name:** ​Pricing Confirmation /​ ​Payment Form / Checkbox for Recurring Payment **What services, APIs, or platforms will you use to implement this feature?:**
+**Feature Name:** ​Pricing Confirmation /​ ​Payment Form / Checkbox for Recurring Payment **What services, APIs, or platforms will you use to implement this feature?**
 Stripe API
 **What are the costs and benefits of using this solution?**
 Allows us to take payments from users with a widely used API

 **Feature Name:** ​Availability window
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**

 ```